CIA activities in the Philippines: 1940s

 After being driven out of the country by the Empire of Japan in 1942, the Allies returned in 1944 and liberated the Philippines from Japanese occupation.
 This notably improved relations between the United States and the Philippine people.
 After the war, the United States granted the Philippines independence.
 In 1947, two years after the surrender of Japan, the CIA released a country report on the Philippines that assessed the political and economic conditions of the newly independent nation.
 It further attributed political stability to the pro-American, liberal democratic Roxas administration, which maintained a strong political position and had successfully deterred violent opposition from the Hukbalahap leftist organization.
 The report also concluded that, wartime damage aside, the country appeared to be financially stable.
-U.S. economic aid, provided in the form of both direct and indirect assistance, was based on prior commitments the United States had made to the Philippines.
-The U.S. government promised to “assist in making the Philippines...economically secure.”
+US economic aid, provided in the form of both direct and indirect assistance, was based on prior commitments the United States had made to the Philippines.
+The US government promised to “assist in making the Philippines...economically secure.”
 The total direct financial aid provided in 1947 and expected to be fully paid by 1950 exceeded $800 million and was filed under the Philippine Rehabilitation Act.
-Indirect aid came in the form of military and naval equipment, veterans’ benefits, and army and navy expenditures.
+Indirect aid came in the form of military and naval equipment, veterans' benefits, and army and navy expenditures.
 The indirect aid was valued at $700 million in 1951.

-The report emphasized the important political and economic impacts that U.S. assistance had on Filipino government.
+The report emphasized the important political and economic impacts that US assistance had on Filipino government.
 The improvement of infrastructure, industry, and agriculture helped lift the Philippines out of financial disorganization and possible political instability.
 The aid also increased popular support for the pro-American Roxas regime.
-However, while U.S. assistance aimed to build up the nation, it did not come without political objectives.
-The report described the aims of the U.S. government in providing the aid which included the solidification of a “strong independent, democratic, and friendly Republic.”
+However, while US assistance aimed to build up the nation, it did not come without political objectives.
+The report described the aims of the US government in providing the aid which included the solidification of a "strong independent, democratic, and friendly Republic."
 The report expressed optimistic beliefs that the Roxas regime would implement fiscal reforms that would further consolidate political stability.
 The report suggests that financial assistance should be a last resort and if the appropriate measures are taken, the Philippines will not be able to obtain financial aid from the US.
 It also suggests that any support or assistance should be technical and administrative.
 The report concluded that policy objectives from both the CIA and the State Department should encourage the Philippines to participate with the United Nations and its specialized agencies.